Pokecube-Development/pokecube/source/getting_started/index.rst

    if <X> is a special or otherwise legendary |pokemob|, it may have capture requirements, in that case, check :ref:`legend_quests` for more information.

+-  I Placed a <X>, and now I can't pick it back up!

+   Some blocks are "protected", some examples of these are:
+   -  pokecenter
+   -  PC

+   Blocks like these can be instantly broken (and will drop) by left clicking them with a stick, provided that you were the player who placed the block.

 .. include:: ../.shared.rst